nawal03/AlumNET/README.md

    grant dba to c##alumnet;
    ```

 4. Find file dump.sql in `sql/SQL_DUMP.sql`

+5. Replace all "TFUSER4" with your username in `sql/SQL_DUMP.sql`

-5. Head over to your favourite database GUI and connect AlumNET with that
+6. Head over to your favourite database GUI and connect AlumNET with that

-6. Import data from sql file depending upon the GUI.
+7. Import data from sql file depending upon the GUI.

-7. If no errors are shown, then we are good to go!
+8. If no errors are shown, then we are good to go!